Douglas R. Green

 Douglas Green (born 1955), is an American biologist.
 He holds the Peter C. Doherty Endowed Chair of Immunology in St. Jude Children's Research Hospital.
 His research has focused on the process of active cell death and cell survival, extending from the role of cell death in cancer regulation and immune responses in the whole organism to the molecular events directing the death of the cell.
 Green was editor in chief of the journal Oncogene from 2009-2016, is a Deputy Editor of the journal "Science Advances" and the author of the book Cell Death, Means To An End.
-As of August 2025, four articles upon which Green is an author have been retracted for image duplication, and one is subject to an Expression of Concern.

 Education

 Green attended Ashland High School in 1973.
 He then graduated magna cum laude from the Yale University with a Bachelor of Science in Biology in 1977.
 After training at the Massachusetts Institute of Technology for the next two years, Green graduated from Yale with a PhD in 1981, where he studied immunology with Richard K. Gershon.

 Green joined the faculty at the University of Alberta in 1985.
 In 1990, Green moved to the La Jolla Institute for Allergy and Immunology, where he became Head of the Division of Cellular Immunology.
 In 2005, he moved to St. Jude Children's Research Hospital to become the Peter C. Doherty Endowed Chair of the Department of Immunology.